 While internet advertising is incredibly powerful and very effective for commercial advertisers, that power brings significant risks to politics, where it can be used to influence votes to affect the lives of millions.— jack 🌍🌏🌎 (@jack) October 30, 2019

 “For instance, it‘s not credible for us to say: “We’re working hard to stop people from gaming our systems to spread misleading info, [but] if someone pays us to target and force people to see their political ad…well...they can say whatever they want,” Dorsey wrote in one post — adding a wink emoji at the end.

-Yet with political pressure growing, Facebook CEO Mark Zuckerberg recently announced a series of steps the social network is taking ahead of the 2020 U.S. presidential election, with an eye to prevent interference from both foreign and domestic groups.
+Yet with political pressure growing, Zuckerberg recently announced a series of steps the social network is taking ahead of the 2020 U.S. presidential election, with an eye toward preventing interference from both foreign and domestic groups.